bmn/ASL.EmulatorMemory/GameCube+Wii.Dolphin5.md

-# Dolphin 5 for GameCube
+# Dolphin 5 for GameCube/Wii

 ## Pattern
 * In `state`, attach to Dolphin
 * In `update`, validate any existing found memory.
 If not found:
   - Iterate through Dolphin's mapped regions of memory:
-    + for a region of size 32MB (GC standard memory size)
+    + for a region of size 32MB
     + beginning with the desired game ID
   - Set up watchers when memory is found